Asriel-Dremurr1/HKCU_reg_file_use_ps/README.md

 * Be careful when applying registry settings to other users—incorrect modifications may affect login, UI behavior, or policies.
 * If the target user has never logged in, their profile (and NTUSER.DAT) may not exist.
+* Log Off from other Users.
+Else the registry may apply to another user.

 ---